 Liabilities arising after leaving the partnership

 Former partners can be liable for claims arising on commercial agreements entered into whilst in partnership.
 Typical problem areas are dilapidation claims on leasehold property and claims under personal guarantees given whilst a partner.
 There are plenty of cases where former partners have been held to account.
 The issues apply equally to partnerships as they do to LLPs.

-Where we are acting for an individual partner who is leaving a partnership we do review the situation and flag up potential future liabilities so that the partner is empowered to negotiate.
-In some cases it is not possible for the partner leaving the partnership to assign his personal liabilities because, say, the documentation prevents assignment.
+In some cases it is not possible for a partner leaving the partnership to assign his personal liabilities because the documentation prevents assignment.
 In those cases we suggest the partner seeks indemnities from the remaining partners.

 The partner who is leaving does need to review the professional insurance policy and notify insurers of his date of departure.

 There will always be a risk of unplanned tax liabilities arising in respect of the period of partnership but payable sometimes years later.
 For example, the LLP may face PAYE liabilities if the partner fails the tests for self employment.
 The risk can be covered off with a tax indemnity.
 We are tax law experts so can advise on tax issues arising on partnership disputes, splits or where the partnership is dissolved.